curthenrichs/curthenrichs.github.io/static/media/EmbeddedProject.b1f58c15.md

 processor.
 The solution was a bit hacky but it did teach me the trade-offs in elegance, performance, and code clarity.

+This was an individual project.

 ## Embedded Systems III - Board Layout
 Lastly in my embedded three course, I had my first foray into board layout.
 I created a microcontroller breakout board for an Atmel Mega.
 This is a skill that I have not developed further but would be interested in learning more about.

+This was an individual assignment.